Yubico/yubikit-android/otp/README.md

     }
 ```

-If this dialog does not meet your requirements you can check implementation of OtpActivity class and implement it using **YubiKit** core methods to detect NFC tag or USB connection.
+Note: You can create a custom dialog to meet your UX requirements.
+Review the implementation of OtpActivity class and detect the NFC tag or USB connection using **YubiKit** core methods.

 ### Using the Demo Application <a name="using_demo"></a>
+1. Run demo app
-Run demo app, select "OTP demo" pivot in navigation drawer, tap "Read OTP" button and follow instructions on screen.
+2. Select "OTP demo" pivot in navigation drawer
+3. Tap "Read OTP" button and follow instructions on screen
-To validate retrieved OTP tap on "Validate OTP" button
+4. Validate the obtained Yubico OTP via the "Validate OTP" button